This post may contain affiliate links. Please see my disclosure policy.

 - Preheat oven to 350°F and spray a 10-cup bundt pan generously with nonstick spray.

-- Whisk together flour, cocoa powder, baking powder, baking soda, and salt in a medium bowl.
+- Make cake: Whisk together flour, cocoa powder, baking powder, baking soda, and salt in a medium bowl.
 Beat butter and sugar in a large mixer bowl on medium speed until pale and fluffy.
 Reduce speed to low and add eggs one at a time; add vanilla.
 Beat in flour mixture in three additions, alternating with buttermilk (begin and end with flour mixture), just until incorporated.
 Dissolve espresso powder in boiling water and mix in on low speed until combined.
 Fold in chopped chocolate.

-- Spoon batter into prepared bundt pan and smooth with an offset spatula; tap pan sharply to reduce air bubbles.
-Bake for 44 to 48 minutes, until cake springs back to the touch, and a tester inserted in the center comes out clean or with a few crumbs attached.
+- Bake cake for 44 to 48 minutes, until cake springs back to the touch, and a tester inserted in the center comes out clean or with a few crumbs attached.
 Cool in pan on a wire rack for 10 minutes; carefully invert onto rack and cool completely.

 - Set rack with cake over a piece of wax paper and immediately pour glaze over cake; gently tap the cooling rack several times to help the glaze drizzle down the sides of the cake.
 Let set before serving.